eboshii/COMP0043/README.md

 This notebook contains python code I wrote for many of the problems found in UCL's COMP0043 Numerical Methods course.

-May contain bugs.
-May be verbose.
+Code may contain bugs and may be verbose.
+Feel free to comment any glaring issues but I may not respond.

 If you are also taking this course and the syllabus is the same as in 2022, I suggest learning how these processes work and being able to produce similar programs from memory.